axanthos/orange3-textable/docs/doc/keyboard_input_segmentation_display.rst

 Footnotes
 ---------

-[#] A segment is basically a substring of characters.
-Every segment has an address consisting of three elements:
+..[#] A segment is basically a substring of characters.
+Every segment has an
-1) string index
-2) initial position within the string
-3) final position
-In the case of a simple example, address (1, 3, 8) refers to substring simple, (1, 12, 12) to character a, and (1, 1, 16) to the entire string.
+      address consisting of three elements: (i) string index, (ii) initial position within the string and (iii) final position.
+In the case of *a simple example*, address (1, 3, 8) refers to substring *simple*, (1, 12, 12) to character *a*, and (1, 1, 16) to the entire string.
-The substring corresponding to a given address is called the segment’s content.
+      The substring corresponding to a given address is called the segment's content.